shanagalman21/worknest/README.md

 ## Features
 **1. User Authentication and Registration**
-- Secure user sign-up and login using JWT-based authentication.
+- Secure user sign up and login using JWT-based authentication.
 - Admins can invite users to the platform using a token-based invitation system.

 **2. Task Management**